Spectral gaps for noncompact hyperbolic surfaces with linearly many cusps: (1,3) -graphs and associated hyperbolic surfaces

 The Laplacian operator $\Delta_G:\mathbb{R}^{V(G)}\to\mathbb{R}^{V(G)}$ is defined as, for any $f\in\mathbb{R}^{V(G)}$ and vertex $v\in V(G)$,

 where $w\sim v$ means that there is an edge joining $w$ and $v$.
 The eigenvalues of $-\Delta_G$ can be enumerated as follows

 Here $\lambda_1(G)$ is called the first Laplacian eigenvalue of the graph $G$.
-In this paper, a graph sequence $\{G_k = (V_k, E_k)\}$ is called an expander family if the number of vertices $|V_k|$ tends to infinity as $k \to \infty$, while the spectral gap measured by $\lambda_1(G_k)$ is uniformly bounded below \cite{HNW06}.
+In this paper, a graph sequence $\{G_k = (V_k, E_k)\}$ is called an expander family if the number of vertices $|V_k|$ tends to infinity as $k \to \infty$, while the spectral gap measured by $\lambda_1(G_k)$ is uniformly bounded below; see, for instance, \cite{Kowalski19}.
 Similar to the case of manifolds, the first eigenvalue is related to the Cheeger constant.
-In our setting, the following Cheeger's inequality holds, see e.g. for \cite[Theorem 3.3]{Gri-book}. \begin{proposition} Assume $G$ is a connected graph in $\mathcal{F}_{\chi,n}$ for some $\chi\geq 1,\ n\geq 0$ such that $3\chi-n$ is a nonnegative even integer; then
+In our setting, the following Cheeger's inequality holds, see e.g., \cite[Theorem 3.3]{Gri-book}. \begin{proposition} Assume $G$ is a connected graph in $\mathcal{F}_{g,n}$ for some $g\geq 0,\ n\geq 2$ with $2g-2+n>0$.
+Then we have

 \end{proposition}

 We write $\delta G$ for the set of boundary vertices, i.e. the vertices of degree $1$.
 The outward derivative operator is defined as

 where for any $x\in\delta G$ and $y$ is the unique vertex such that $y\sim x$.